yokoffing/filterlists/README.md

 3. Actually Legitimate URL Shortener Tool
 4. yokoffing's Annoyance List
 5. Most Abused TLDs
-6. Dandelion Sprout's Anti-Malware List (if you are prone to a lot of harmful software)
+6. Dandelion Sprout's Anti-Malware List (if you browse high-risk sites [like torrents and piracy sites])
-7. The malicious website blocklist (if you are prone to a lot of harmful software)
+7. The malicious website blocklist (if you browse high-risk sites [like torrents and piracy sites])

 ***